arangodb/docs/3.7/arangosearch-views.md

   taken from the index directly and accessing the storage engine can be avoided.

   Each object is expected in the form
-  `{ field: [ "attr1", "attr2", ... "attrN" ], compression: "none" }`,
+  `{ fields: [ "attr1", "attr2", ... "attrN" ], compression: "none" }`,
-  where the required `field` attribute is an array of strings with one or more document attribute paths.
+  where the required `fields` attribute is an array of strings with one or more document attribute paths.
 The specified attributes are placed into a single column of the index.
 A column with all fields that are involved in common search queries is ideal for performance.
 The column should not include too